Steve Anderson (musician): Production and songwriting

-In 2009, he produced "Talk Me Down" for the Irish boy band Westlife's Where We Are album (S / RCA / Sony Music.
-He also collaborated with Australian singer Natalie Bassingthwaighte on the song "Supersensual" for her number 1 selling album 1000 Stars (Sony).
-He co-wrote and produced the song "Entre Nous et le Sol" for French singer Christophe Willem's album Caféine(Columbia Records / Sony Music, which was subsequently released as a single in 2010 with the English-language version of the album, Heartbox with the restored original title, State of Grace.
+In 2009, he produced "Talk Me Down" for the Irish boy band Westlife's Where We Are album.
+He also collaborated with Australian singer Natalie Bassingthwaighte on the song "Supersensual" for her number 1 selling album 1000 Stars.
+He co-wrote and produced the song "Entre Nous et le Sol" for French singer Christophe Willem's album Caféine, which was subsequently released as a single in 2010 with the English-language version of the album, Heartbox with the restored original title, State of Grace.

-In 2010, he wrote and produced the song "I will reach you", that appeared as an album track on Westlife's Gravity.
-In the same year he wrote the lead single to Spanish singer Edurne's album Nueva Piel (Sony Music Spain), "Soy Como Soy".
+In 2010, he wrote and produced the song "I Will Reach You", which appeared as an album track on Westlife's Gravity album.
+In the same year he wrote the lead single to Spanish singer Edurne's album Nueva Piel, "Soy Como Soy".

-In 2011, he was reunited with Christophe Willem, producing his entire Prismophonic album for Columbia / Sony Music.
+In 2011, he reunited with Christophe Willem, producing his entire Prismophonic album.

 In 2012, he also produced the English version of Willem's album, Love Shot Me Down.
 As part of Kylie Minogue's K25 celebrations, Anderson also produced The Abbey Road Sessions album, on which he co-wrote the single "Flower".

-In 2013 he produced Susan Boyle's Home for Christmas album.
+In 2013, he produced Susan Boyle's Home for Christmas album.
 In 2014 he produced Boyle's next album, Hope.

-In 2015 he produced songs on Westlife's Markus Feehily album Fire and numerous songs for Kylie Minogue's Christmas album, Kylie Christmas (Parlophone).
+In 2015, he produced songs on Westlife's Markus Feehily album Fire and numerous songs for Kylie Minogue's Christmas album, Kylie Christmas.

-In 2016 he wrote and produced Paola Iezzi's single "Lovenight".
-He also became heavily involved in the production, arrangement and release of new singer Harriet and her self-titled debut album (Brightstar Records).
-He also produced Boyle's Christmas album A Wonderful World (Syco), featuring covers of Madonna, Robbie Williams and ABBA songs.
+In 2016, he wrote and produced Paola Iezzi's single "Lovenight".
+He also became heavily involved in the production, arrangement and release of new singer Harriet and her self-titled debut album.
+He also produced Boyle's Christmas album A Wonderful World, featuring covers of Madonna, Robbie Williams and ABBA songs.
 Anderson also produced Minogue's expanded re-release of her Christmas album, Kylie Christmas: Snow Queen Edition.